 Karate Classes In Croydon

-Karate may be thought of as a weapon-less way of self defence.
-It consists of powerful offensive and defensive strategies applying every part of the body to their highest possible advantage.
-It’s an empty handed martial art that’s designed to fend off armed opponents.
+Karate may perhaps be considered a weapon free means of self defence.
+It comprises powerful offensive and defensive techniques using every part of the body to their maximum advantage.
+Regarded as empty handed martial art which has been made to fend off armed opponents.